pamellam/canvas-drawing-app/README.md

-# canvas-drawing-app
+# Canvas Drawing App

-This simple Canvas Drawing App is a lightweight web-based tool that enables users to draw and doodle effortlessly.
-With an easy-to-use interface, users can select a brush size, pick a color, and start creating digital art on the canvas.
+The Canvas Drawing App is a lightweight web-based tool that allows users to draw and doodle on a digital canvas.
+It provides a simple and intuitive interface for creating digital art.

+## Features

+- **Brush Size and Color Selection:** Adjust the brush size using the increase and decrease buttons, and choose a color with the color picker.

+- **Real-time Drawing:** Experience responsive drawing with instant rendering on the canvas for quick sketches and creative expression.

+- **Clear Canvas:** Easily clear the entire canvas with the click of a button to start a new drawing.